Abel Faivre

-Abel Faivre (30 March 1867 – 13 August 1945) was a French painter, illustrator and cartoonist.
+Jules Abel Faivre (30 March 1867 – 13 August 1945) was a French painter, illustrator and cartoonist.

 Early life and work

 Jules Abel Faivre was born in Lyon, France.
 He attended École nationale des beaux-arts de Lyon for three years.
 He then attended the Société Nationale des Beaux-Arts and Académie Julian.
 He was a member of the Société des Artistes Français.
 He lived in La Croix-Valmer.
 Professionally, he created propaganda posters for the French Army in World War I. He drew comics for Le Rire, L'Écho de Paris, and Le Figaro.

 Later life and legacy

 Faivre died on 13 August 1945 in Nice, France.
 A boulevard is named after Faivre in La Croix-Valmer.
-His work is held in the collections of the National Library of Medicine, the University of Michigan, the Museum of Modern Art. and the Brooklyn Museum.
+His work is held in the collections of the National Library of Medicine, the University of Michigan, the Museum of Modern Art, the Stedelijk Museum Amsterdam, the Louvre Museum in Paris, Milwaukee Art Museum, and the Brooklyn Museum.